yyao93/Game-Me-and-My-Hat/README.md

 - add accelaration to make the movement smooth
 - randomly generalized background
 - player to 2 sub class
-- player.isMoving
-- default direction of weapon while sliding
-- bullet class
+- bullet class(unfinished)
+- polish the code